opentensor/developer-docs/docs/evm-tutorials/convert-h160-to-ss58.md

 node convert-address.js
 ```

-Note down the SS58 address output by the script - this is your wallet's coldkey public key, your address on any Bittensor network.
+Note down the SS58 address output by the script - this is your wallet's Subtensor address on the Bittensor network.

 ### Transfer TAO to EVM Wallet